Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 ```

 The stride check is holistic, counting the implicit 4-byte slot ID column plus
+every Pod user column, so splitting a layout into many small columns cannot be
+used to sneak past the 128-byte budget.
+Generic columns are exempt - they live
+outside the SoA allocation, so they cost nothing in stride.
+The duplicate check
-every user column.
-The duplicate check prevents the same token type from occupying
+prevents the same token type from occupying two columns.
+This is why
-two columns.
-This is why `SpatialCell` uses positional column access for its six
+`SpatialCell` uses positional column access for its six `f32` bounds columns
-`f32` bounds columns rather than declaring them through `CellType`.
+rather than declaring them through `CellType`.

 `CellStorage::from_cell_type` consumes a `RegisteredCellType` and builds the
 token-to-column-index map. `column_for::<T>()` resolves the type token at